 Both internal and external hackathons are a great way to innovate your product and help you engage with a community of enthusiastic problem-solvers.
 A reliable solution for continuous innovation, hackathons prove to be quite advantageous and effective in a world where the tech industry is quite competitive for innovation as well as its employees.

 Hackathons are a reservoir of innovation, and only a good problem statement can produce the desired result.
-Of course, the first step towards formulating a problem statement is to figure out the prerequisites - it should be the first step when deciding to conduct a hackathon.
+Of course, the first step towards formulating a problem statement is to figure out the prerequisites – it should be the first step when deciding on hackathon ideas.
 Do ensure that you have defined the objective of the hackathon, in keeping with your business or product and that your leadership is on board with these objectives.
 Your leadership can bring a visionary angle to the discussion as they know the business and its future roadmap like no one else.
 Identify your target audience, the type of hackathon you want to conduct, and its mode of engagement.

 Choosing a problem statement that a wider audience can relate to will ensure whole-hearted solutions, a better participation rate, and a deeper level of engagement.
 The problem statement is important for both the organizers as well as the participants.
 A good problem statement embodies the wider objective of the hackathon that inspires participants to create an innovative solution that solves a real need.